kununu/data-fixtures/docs/FixtureTypes/directory-loader.md

 - All `*.json` files inside that directory will be loaded when invoking the `load` method of that fixture class.
     - Other files will be ignored.
 - Each of your `*.json` file should be a JSON array of JSON objects, where each object in the main array is a representation of the Elasticsearch document.
-- Each file will be decoded to a PHP array, and from there the workflow is the same as `ElasticSearchArrayDirectoryFixture`.
+- Each file will be decoded to a PHP array, and from there the workflow is the same as `ElasticsearchArrayDirectoryFixture`.
 - Your fixture class must also implement the `getDocumentIdForBulkIndexation` method, take into consideration the `prepareDocument` and `getDocumentType` methods, as described in [Elasticsearch Fixtures](elasticsearch.md).

 ## HttpClientArrayDirectoryFixture